argoproj/notifications-engine/docs/services/slack.md

 ```

 This will render as: `Application my-app health is degraded.
 Check <#C123ABC456> for more details.`

+A channel name may be given with or without a leading `#` (`"alerts"` and `"#alerts"` are equivalent).
+Note that **private channels are only visible to the lookup if the Slack bot has been invited to them**; otherwise the lookup will fail and the mention is omitted.

 #### Mentioning a user group